zenml-io/zenml-projects/airflow-cloud-composer-etl-feature-train/README.md

 # ZenML ECB Interest Rate Project

 This project uses ZenML to create production-ready machine learning pipelines for predicting European Central Bank (ECB) interest rates.
-It demonstrates best practices for building and iterating on ML pipelines using ZenML's framework and integrations.
+It demonstrates best practices for building and iterating on ML pipelines using ZenML's framework and integrations.The [dataset](data/raw_data.csv) is a slightly modified (column names) version of the one available at the [European Central Bank website](https://data.ecb.europa.eu/main-figures/ecb-interest-rates-and-exchange-rates/key-ecb-interest-rates).

 ## 📊 Project Overview